konradhalas/residuum/README.md

 Of course all those elements have to be attached to some type of chassis.
 In this case I used 3D print technology.
-Residuum was designed in *SketchUp* - very simply and available also for free 3D modeling program.
-It took me only a few hours to prepare a model from scratch and to find somebody on *3D Hubs* who will print it.
+Residuum was designed in *SketchUp* - very simply and available for free 3D modeling program.
+It took me only a few hours to prepare a model from scratch and to find somebody on [3D Hubs](https://www.3dhubs.com/) who will print it.
 It's really amazing feeling when something from your screen transform into physical object in a matter of hours.

 ![sensors](/other/photos/photo_chassis_3d.gif?raw=true)